openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 2. `E2E_BENCHMARKING_REPO` should be set to `https://github.com/memodi/e2e-benchmarking`
 3. `E2E_BENCHMARKING_REPO_BRANCH` should be set to `netobserv-trials`

-## Updating common parameters of flowcollector
-1. To update IPFix sampling rate to desired value, update flowcollector with following JSON patch with desired value:
-`$ oc patch flowcollector cluster --type=json -p '[{"op": "replace", "path": "/spec/ipfix/sampling", "value": 100}]'`
 ## Network Observability Prometheus and Elasticsearch tool (NOPE)
 The Network Observability Prometheus and Elasticsearch tool, or NOPE, is a Python program that is used for collecting and sharing performance data for a given OpenShift cluster running the Network Observability Operator, using Prometheus queries for collection and Elasticsearch servers for sharing.
-Queries are sourced from the `netobserv-metrics.yaml` file within the `scripts/` directory by default, but this can be overriden with the `--yaml_file` flag.
+Queries are sourced from the `netobserv-metrics.yaml` file within the `scripts/` directory by default, but this can be overriden with the `--yaml-file` flag.
 Raw JSON files are written to the `data/` directory in the project - note this directory will be created automatically if it does not already exist.

 ### Running the NOPE tool
 1. Ensure you have Python 3.9+ and Pip installed (verify with `python --version` and `pip --version`)